groonga/gcs/README.md

 ### Amazon CloudSearch compatible API

 Groonga CloudSearch provides Amazon CloudSearch compatible API.
-You can switch between Groonga CloudSearch and AmazonCloudSearch without changing your application.
+You can switch between Groonga CloudSearch and Amazon CloudSearch without changing your application.
 It means that you can use Groonga CloudSearch for development on your computer and Amazon CloudSearch for production.